 Yes, under normal snow conditions you can drive the snowmobiles from the Bear Lake Funtime location to access the trails above Garden City.
 If there’s not enough snow down by our store, we have trailers available to use free of charge.
 We also may be able to assist you with delivery to a trailhead.

 How far is it to ride or to trailer the snowmobiles from Bear Lake Funtime to the summit-sinks area?

 It’s about 10 miles from our shop in Garden City to the summit-sinks area in Logan Canyon.
 It takes about 20 minutes to trailer the snowmobiles, and approximately 45-60 minutes to drive snowmobiles on the trail.
 If you want more of a chance to see wildlife, we recommend to drive the snowmobiles from our store on the trail.

 Yes, a Collision Damage Waiver (CDW) insurance is available for the rental machines which covers physical damage to the unit.
-The insurance cost for snowmobile rentals is $25/machine/day and has a $900 deductible, meaning you are responsible for the first $900 of any damage.
+The insurance cost for snowmobile rentals is $25/machine/day with a $900 deductible and a maximum coverage of $5,000.
+The means you would be responsible for damage amounts less than $900 and over $5,000.
 CDW insurance is not required, but is recommended.

 A snowmobile will usually go all day on a tank of gas (11 gallon capacity).
 We can lend you 5 gallon gas cans to take with you if you’d like.

 We don’t take reservations for half-day rentals.
 The only time we allow a half-day rental is the day of, and starting at 11 am if all the snowmobiles haven’t already been rented out for the full-day.
 The half-day price is only slightly less than the full-day price.